 Unfortunately, despite their vulnerability, youth and young adults are often forgotten in the housing conversation.
 Without intervention, disconnected and unstably housed youth are at very high risk for homelessness, substance abuse, incarceration, and violence.

 At Life Learning Academy, we have chosen to invest in changing the trajectory of these young people’s lives by building an on-campus dormitory for up to 24 Life Learning Academy students.
 We opened the dorm’s doors in August 2019, and the impact on our residents’ attendance, academic performance, and behavior is nothing short of remarkable.
-If you or a young person you care about might benefit from moving into the dorm, please call Kelly Baker, Executive Assistant, at (415) 397-8957.
+If you or a young person you care about might benefit from moving into the dorm, please call Kelly Baker, Director of Administration and Operations, at 415-397-8957.

 On-Campus Housing at Life Learning Academy